 The Bodhisatta was once a king, and he ruled righteously.
-One time a cowherd mistakenly left a cow behind in the forest and it became good friends with a lion.
-Later, both gave birth at the same time and their children also became friends and roamed around together.
+One time a cowherd mistakenly left a pregnant cow behind in the forest, and it became good friends with a lion.
+Later, both animals gave birth at the same time, and their children also became friends and roamed around together.

 In the Lifetime of the Buddha

 A group of six of the Buddha’s disciples slandered other disciples in order to create arguments.
 When the Buddha heard about it, he rebuked them and told this story as an example of how slander can end friendships.